Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * geometric algebra (Clifford algebra, multivectors, GA) is used to deduce the algorithms for Paden-Kahan subproblems
 * conformal geometric algebra (exterior algebra, CGA, Grassmann, G4.1, Minkowski space, versors), a 5-dimensional space is used for more complex problems
 * quaternions, dual quaternions (octonions, Cayley numbers) are used to store position and orientation (translations and rotations) values.
 Quaternions can store rotations, but to store positional information as well, dual quaternions are needed.

+# Geometric Algebra

+Developed in the 19th century by Grassmann, Clifford and others to develop an algebra to describe geometric without coordinate system.
+Falling into oblivion by linear algebra and matrix calculations, it was rediscovered in the 20th century by quantum theory and later by Hestenes and Sobczyk (and others).
+Geometric algebra allows mixing objects of different dimensions and calculate intersections or unions between them in a unified way.
+There are different stages of complexitiy (and requirement for memory and processing power), which can also be mixed, like projective vector algebra, homogeneous algebra, geometric algebra, conformal geometric algebra, working in 3, 4 or 5 (G4.1) dimensional spaces.
+Results can be crosschecked with traditional algorithms, and the fasted one will be taken...

 # Literature about screw theory, Paden-Kahan / canonical subproblems